 Stay: La Suite West Hotel in Bayswater gives me serious Irene Adler vibes from the Sherlock episode “A Scandal in Belgravia”.
 While it’s obviously not in Belgravia the exterior does look like the lovely white façade of the house Irene stays in and it is located within walking distance of Kensington Palace and Hyde Park as well as Notting Hill and the famous Portobello Road markets.
 The CitizenM Bankside hotel is also located in a great spot (near the Tate Modern and Shakespeare’s Globe), is very cool and modern and features lots of Union Jack decor to make you feel as British as Sherlock himself.
-If you’re on a budget then the Rest Up Hostel (which I’ve mentioned before because it looks so cool!) also features Union Jacks, gorgeous leather couches that John Watson would look at home on, and very affordable dorm or private rooms with loads of extras.
-If you’re not into any of these options then you can easily find any sort of accommodation you like here!
+If you’re not into either of these options then you can easily find any sort of accommodation you like here!

 Eat: For your first night you could have a traditional British pub meal at THE Sherlock Holmes pub!
 With traditional British food and a room recreated to look like Holmes’ and Watson’s study and sitting room, it will certainly set the mood for your weekend.
 Or if you feel like something different you could have tapas in Soho at the same restaurant (Tapas Brindisa) where John and Sherlock wait for the cab in Sherlock’s “A Study in Pink”.
 The name has changed but it is the actual restaurant where they filmed those scenes!